 Nope, Vetericyn is not an antibiotic, it’s an acid-based cleaning/disinfecting agent that does NOT cause any pain to your ducks when applied.

-Checklist: when to DIY treat or not treat bumblefoot OR when to go to vet
+Checklist: When to DIY treat bumblefoot at home OR take your duck to the vet

 - Is your duck limping or unable to walk due to a bumblefoot infection?

 - Are other areas (toes, ankles, entire legs) around the infection also swollen and/or hot to the touch?

 If so, we recommend you take your duck to an avian-friendly vet immediately since the infection has likely spread and could now be life-threatening.
 Surgery and other medical interventions may be required as per your vet’s determination.

 We do NOT recommend you perform bumblefoot surgery at home.
 Pretty much any vet you talk to (like our avian vet) will tell you this is a bad idea and fairly cruel since the surgical procedure is painful.
 A vet will use avian-safe pain medication prior to surgery, but many over-the-counter pain meds for humans can kill ducks.

 b.
 When should you treat bumblefoot at home?

 - Is the bumblefoot infection confined to a specific spot?